-Despite going paperless in 2000, Sovereign Bank's consumer lending document imaging and indexing remained a manual, labor-intensive process, according to Alex Norris, the Wyomissing, Pa.-based bank's assistant VP.
+DDespite going paperless in 2000, Sovereign Bank's consumer lending document imaging and indexing remained a labor-intensive process, says Alex Norris, the Wyomissing, Pa.-based bank's assistant VP.
 "By late 2006 we had 20 employees dedicated just to imaging," he relates.
-"Rather than hiring more people and paying more overtime, it was time to automate and streamline processes."
+"It was time to automate."

 "We had previously purchased ExpressRecognition Server by Adlib Software for a short-term imaging project," he notes.
 "We knew Adlib lacked the indexing piece, but we were otherwise familiar with the product's capabilities.
 And we already owned a copy.
 So I suggested we convert to Adlib for imaging and develop an indexing module in-house."
 According to the Burlington, Ontario-based vendor, ExpressRecognition provides server-based optical character recognition to support high-volume document workflows.

-Once preliminary testing proved encouraging, Sovereign, a subsidiary of Spain's Banco Santander (US$1.33 trillion in assets), dedicated a developer to writing the code.
-"We programmed in [Redmond, Wash.-based Microsoft's] .NET, but it didn't matter to Adlib which application we used," says Norris.
-"However, we did purchase EMC's PixTools to enhance scanning and processing capabilities."
+Once testing proved encouraging, Sovereign, a subsidiary of Banco Santander (US$1.33 trillion in assets), dedicated a developer to writing the code.
+"We programmed in [Redmond, Wash.-based Microsoft's] .NET," says Norris.
+And, "We purchased EMC's [Hopkinton, Mass.]
+PixTools to enhance scanning and processing capabilities."

-The project's only real challenge was related to Sovereign's own implementation strategy.
-"For imaging speed and storage efficiency, the project team had elected to scan all documents as black-and-white," Norris recounts.
+The project's only real challenge originated with Sovereign's implementation strategy.
+"For imaging speed and storage efficiency, the project team elected to scan all documents as black-and-white," Norris recounts.
 "Later we were directed to maintain the integrity of driver's license photos by rendering the images in gray scale.
 To accomplish this, we developed a workflow that scanned the driver's licenses separately and, using Adlib, automatically matched up the licenses with the appropriate loan account."

-By May 2008 Sovereign determined it would need two more ExpressRecognition site licenses for sufficient performance.
+By May 2008 Sovereign determined it would need two more ExpressRecognition site licenses.
 "Because Adlib is lightweight, it loaded onto existing [Microsoft] Windows-enabled servers," observes Norris.
 "But it's CPU-intensive, so we needed three servers to provide the necessary throughput."

 After a month of testing and a smooth go-live in August, the new system quickly proved transformative, Norris says.
 "Imaging and indexing turnaround fell from over two days to the same day or, at most, overnight," he relates.
-"Among other things, we've reduced paper costs and scanner time because we don't need to insert a blank separator sheet between certain types of loan documents.
-Overall we've reduced imaging head count from 20 to 16.
-Of greater organizational benefit are the efficiencies our new workflow creates -- now we're indexing an average of 12 pages for every loan instead of only the three most critical pages."
+"Among other things, we've reduced paper costs and scanner time. ...
+We've reduced imaging head count from 20 to 16. ...
+[And] now we're indexing an average of 12 pages for every loan instead of only the three most critical pages."

 Today Adlib runs unattended 24/7 on four servers and processes 95 percent of consumer lending paperwork automatically, Norris reports.
 "For the remainder, the Windows-based interface simply presents the unrecognized image to an operator who types in the outstanding information," he says.

-"[ExpressRecognition] runs as a service and hasn't required any IT time beyond product upgrades," Norris continues.
+"[ExpressRecognition] hasn't required any IT time beyond product upgrades," Norris continues.
 "And we can scale it to whatever size we need.
-So we keep finding new uses for it, such as turning thousands of pages of paper reports into searchable PDFs.
-Now we always consider using Adlib whenever we have a new project.
-Not surprisingly our success has attracted the attention of other departments, and Sovereign is now looking at ways to leverage Adlib systemwide."
+So we keep finding new uses for it, such as turning thousands of pages of paper reports into searchable PDFs. ...
+Not surprisingly our success has attracted the attention of other departments."

-Business Challenge: Automate document-imaging tasks to streamline processes and achieve efficiencies.
+Automate document imaging tasks to streamline processes and achieve efficiencies.